celisoft/conan_profiles/README.md

-# conan_profiles
+# Conan.io profiles

-My conan.io profiles
+My conan.io profiles used to build C++ applications.
+Feel free to use them ;)